The DOKOH Journal

 The design challenge is not to eliminate these constraints but to work within them more intelligently.
 The comfort technologies that matter most — specifically, adaptive insole materials — are entirely invisible.
 They live under the foot, out of sight, contributing nothing to the silhouette of the shoe.
 A removable, body-conforming insole adds zero millimetres to the visible profile of a shoe.
 It changes the experience of wearing it completely.

-Similarly, composite outsoles — combining a firm exterior that projects formality with shock-absorbing internal layers — have existed in athletic footwear for decades.
-The decision not to apply them to formal shoes is a market decision, not a technical limitation.
+Similarly, engineered outsole systems have existed in athletic footwear for decades.
+The decision not to apply that thinking to formal shoes is a market decision, not a technical limitation.

 What Quiet Authority Actually Requires